m4rc3l-h3/headermodifications/README.md

-# Header transformation plugin for traefik
+# Header modification plugin for traefik

-This plugin allows changing on the fly, the header value of a request.
+This plugin allows modifying on the fly, the header value of a request.

 ## How to dev